 Create Your Financial Plan

 Based on over two decades of teaching personal investing and working with thousands of individual investors we realize that most people do not have a good grasp of their current financial situation or of their financial goals.
-Without this vital information people were essentially investing "in the dark" when starting their investing career.
+Without this vital information people were essentially investing "in the dark".
 To solve this problem we looked on the Web for tools that would enable our students to create an informed and coherent Financial and Investing Plan.
-We couldn't the resources we were looking for so the NAOI R&D Division developed them. in the form of the financial calculators and worksheets that you can access in this section of the Web.
+We couldn't find the resources we were looking for so the NAOI Research Division developed them in the form of Web-based financial calculators and worksheets that you will find in this section of our Web site.